 The amount of write traffic is even worse when one considers a simple and common operation such as file creation.
 To create a file, the file system must not only allocate an inode, but also allocate space within the directory containing the new file.
 The total amount of I/O traffic to do so is quite high: one read to the inode bitmap (to find a free inode), one write to the inode bitmap (to mark it allocated), one write to the new inode itself (to initialize it), one to the data of the directory (to link the high-level name of the file to its inode number), and one read and write to the directory inode to update it.
-If the directory needs to grow to accommodate the new entry, additional I/Os (i.e., to the data bitmap, and the new directory block) will be needed too.
-All that just to create a file!
+If the directory needs to grow to accommodate the new entry, additional I/Os (to the data bitmap to allocate the block and to the new block to record the entry) will be needed too.
+All of that just to create a file!